geelark-tech/geelark-openapi/docs/en/Cloud Phone API/OEM_White Label/OEM_White_Label.md

 ## Interface Description
-For anyone who want to integrate the 1st and world&#039;s best cloud phone, feel free to do it.
+For anyone who want to integrate the 1st and world's best cloud phone, feel free to do it.
 Contact us if you need any help regarding integration.

 Customize the brand name, brand logo, sidebar entrance, QR code domain name, etc.
 - `You can access this feature when your plan includes 50 or more profiles.`